Popovkov57/Popovkov57/README.md

-- 👋 Hi, I’m @Popovkov57
+👋 Hi, I’m @Popovkov57 a french developer
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on green project
-- 📫 How to reach me ...
+💻 My current tech is: Javascript and Java.

 <!---
 Popovkov57/Popovkov57 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.